-In particular, with software updates arriving regularly, the email client you tested ten minutes ago might be an entirely different beast once your campaign has been delivered.
+With software updates arriving regularly, the email client you tested ten minutes ago might be an entirely different beast once your campaign has been delivered.

 A scary thought?
-Not really – this is all part and parcel of email marketing, but it pays to stay informed.
+Not really.
+This is all part and parcel of email marketing, but it pays to stay informed.

-With that in mind, it’s worth considering some changes Microsoft have made to Outlook – principally something known as the Focused Inbox.
+With that in mind, it’s worth considering some changes Microsoft have made to Outlook.
+Principally, something known as the Focused Inbox.

-What is the Focused Inbox?
+What Outlook’s Focused Inbox?